-- 2.1 The Council's capital expenditure plans are the key driver of treasury management activity.
-The output of the capital expenditure plans is reflected in the prudential indicators, which are designed to assist members' overview and confirm capital expenditure plans. - 2.2 The Council will ensure that all of its capital and investment plans and borrowing are prudent and sustainable.
+- 2.1.1 The Council's capital expenditure plans are the key driver of treasury management activity.
+The output of the capital expenditure plans is reflected in the prudential indicators, which are designed to assist members' overview and confirm capital expenditure plans. - 2.1.2 The Council will ensure that all of its capital and investment plans and borrowing are prudent and sustainable.
 In doing so it will take into account its arrangements for the repayment of debt (including through MRP) and consideration of risk and the impact, and potential impact, on the authority's overall fiscal sustainability.
 While indicators for sustainability are required to be set over a minimum 3 year rolling period, indicators should be set in line with a capital strategy and asset management plan that is sustainable over the longer term.
 There should also be separate indicators for the Housing revenue Account (HRA).

-2.3 Capital expenditure
+2.2 Capital expenditure

 Table 2 below summarises the Council's capital expenditure plans, both those agreed previously, and those forming part of this budget cycle.
-The Capital Programme for 2019/20 to 2022/23 has been agreed by Cabinet and final approval being sought by Council in March 2020.
+The Capital Programme for 2020/21 to 2024/25 is to be presented to cabinet as a separate agenda item at the February 2021 Cabinet meeting, with final approval being sought by Council in March 2021.
 Members will be asked to approve the capital expenditure forecasts at least annually.